NextronSystems/thor-manual/usage/known-issues.rst

 If running a command like ``thor64.exe --lab -p Z:\myshare`` THOR will not currently scan the path.
 Normally the ``--alldrives`` flag should be implicitly activated in Lab-mode.

+.. note:
+    This flag is only available with a THOR lab license

 THOR#002: Workaround
 ~~~~~~~~~~~~~~~~~~~~